Department of Jazz & Contemporary Improvisation

 Faculty

-All jazz classes are taught by a resident, highly-esteemed faculty, who come from diverse backgrounds and represent a wide variety of styles and pedagogical practices within the jazz tradition.
+All jazz classes are taught by a resident, highly-esteemed faculty, who come from diverse backgrounds and represent a wide variety of styles and pedagogical practices within and beyond the jazz tradition.
 They support a wide range of musical styles within the jazz and improvised music field.
 With a student-to-faculty ratio of 5:1, the department provides the highest degree of mentoring and oversight possible, and fosters a close and supportive community.
 Students receive private lessons with their professors each week and, with permission, may study with additional faculty members as well.

 Andrew Bishop